Your privacy is important. We can help you form your Anonymous LLC easily and correctly.

-Here are two words you don’t see together often – Anonymous LLC (Anonymous Limited Liability Company).
-A little imagination might suggest it’s an LLC that doesn’t have a publicly-disclosed name or maybe one that doesn’t even exist.
-How can an LLC be anonymous?
-Don’t LLCs have to be publicly formed?
-Well, Anonymous LLC is actually the name of a service provided by Law 4 Small Business, P.C.
-(L4SB) where the firm creates an LLC that does not publicly disclose the ownership information (i.e. members) of the LLC in the state in which the LLC is registered.
+L4SB was the first law firm to provide an Anonymous LLC service to the public, by avoiding public disclosure of ownership information (i.e. members) of the LLC in the state in which the LLC is registered.
 This is accomplished by the firm acting as the organizer and registered agent for the new LLC in select states, as well as utilizing its status as a law firm to convey attorney-client privilege and confidentiality.
-Thus, the Anonymous LLC is formed.

-An Anonymous LLC provides all of the benefits of a regular LLC.
+An Anonymous LLC provides all of the benefits of a regular LLC, with the additional benefit of not disclosing ownership information on the Internet.
 There are many reasons a limited liability company (or LLC) is an excellent choice for small businesses.
 The following are usually of highest importance for most people:

 Anonymous LLCs are the perfect choice for landlords who don’t want to be contacted by tenants (especially those landlords who have property managers), famous individuals who want to conduct business privately, abused victims who wish to prevent their aggressors from looking them up, and business leaders who prefer a level of privacy and separation from their personal lives.